radnan/rdn-doctrine/docs/01-config.md

 Specify an array of filesystem locations where entity classes can be located.

-The default is created dynamically by using the **ModuleName** as the key and **/path/to/module/src/ModuleName/Entity** as the namespace.
-If the module implements a `getPath()` method then `"/Entity"` is appended to the output of that and used instead.
+The default is created dynamically by using the **ModuleName** as the key and **/path/to/module/src/ModuleName/Entity** as the path.
+If the module implements a `getPath()` method then `"/Entity"` is appended to the output of that and used instead as the path.
 We use the same strategy as `entity_namespaces` to select the default modules.

 [Doctrine documentation on metadata paths](http://docs.doctrine-project.org/en/latest/reference/advanced-configuration.html#metadata-driver-required)